 Dodging GanksRyze has only Rune Prison as his escape mechanism, and that just won't do against all of the flanking, dashing, stealthing, stunning junglers and roamers that will be trying to kill you!
 There are several champions (like Jax, Shyvana, Akali, etc.) that can all jump right onto you to burst or DPS your fragile hit points away.
 Thus, I took the liberties of building in some more!

 Rune Prison should still be your primary escape tool, but Flash can be used to get you out of a tight spot that additional MS simply can not.
-It can be used to jump over the edges of Event Horizon, sidestep that charging Alistar, dodge Glacial Prison, get out of the reach of Unspeakable Horror, Drain, or Soul Shackles, or to simply jump under your tower and keep running if necessary!
+It can be used to jump over the edges of Event Horizon, sidestep that charging Alistar, dodge Glacial Prison, get out of the reach of Unspeakable Horror, Bountiful Harvest, or Soul Shackles, or to simply jump under your tower and keep running if necessary!
 Remember, Ryze is very squishy early on and only toughens up with the items we give him.

 No armor?
 No mres?
 No chance!
 Play it safe early on unless you have some help!